Haberdashers' Monmouth School for Girls: Houses

 Each girl belongs to one of the four houses, which are named after former members of the Board of Governors.
 The house system is separate from boarding houses.

 Boarding

 Girls aged 7 and above may board.
-Boarders reside in three main houses: School House (Years 3-8), Twiston Davies (Years 9-11) and Augusta House (Sixth Form, Years 12–13).
+Boarders reside in three main houses: Monnow House (Years 3-8), Twiston Davies (Years 9-11) and Augusta House (Sixth Form, Years 12–13).

 Academics

 HMSG is one of Wales' top performing independent schools.
 In the GCSEs ranked second in the country in 2010 with a 100% pass rate and came third the following year.

 Extracurricular activities

 Girls are encouraged to take part in extracurricular activities and non-academic pursuits.
 There is a wide array of activities, groups, clubs and societies and sports teams that pupils may join.
 It became the first school in the country to employ a sports psychologist.

 The Monmouth School for Girls Rowing Club and lacrosse team have been successful in recent years and team members have represented Wales in school and national competitions.
 In 2006 both the first and second lacrosse teams won the senior titles in both their categories for the first time in school history and in 2008 the first team was ranked in the top 4 in the United Kingdom and came first in their division.
 In 2012 several girls were chosen for the Wales lacrosse team for the Home Nations U19 championships.
 The Junior U16 rowing team won the Schools' Head of the River Race in the eights category.